MDAnalysis/MDAnalysis.github.io/_posts/2021-09-02-gsoc-final-report-orion.md

 ### In pursuit of user number one
 PR [#36]

-PR #36 introduced a [tutorial] to walk users the basic functionality of solvation_analysis and how to respond to common errors.
+PR #36 introduced a [tutorial] to walk users through the basic functionality of solvation_analysis and how to respond to common errors.
 If you are interested in using the `solvation_analysis`, this is definitely the best place to start!

 ### Release and versioning
 PR [#37]